 Encourage them to say these words before you pick them up or give them what they want…

-It is important that once they start to use words rather than moaning that you praise them and respond promptly.
+It is important that once they start to use words rather than moaning you praise them and respond promptly.
 Keep your response to their moaning consistent and gradually your toddler will learn that using words gets quicker results than moaning at you.

 A great book for helping your toddler expand their vocabulary is the timeless classic The Best Word Book Ever by Richard Scarry.